cujarrett/learning-aws/aws-certified-solutions-architect–associate/databases.md

 - Oracle
 - Aurora

+## Aurora
+Amazon Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high end commercial databases with the simplicity and cost effectiveness of open source databases.
+Amazon Aurora provides up to five times better performance than MySQL at a price point one tenth that of a commercial database while delivering similar performance and availability.

+- 2 copies of your data is contained in each Availability Zone, with a minimum of 3 Availability Zones.
+6 copies of your data.
+- Starts with 10GB, scales in 10GB increments to 64TB (Storage Autoscaling)
+- Compute resources can scale up to 32vCPUs and 244GB of Memory

+### Aurora Scaling
+- Aurora is designed to transparently handle the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability.
+- Aurora storage is self healing.
+Data blocks and disks are continuously scanned for errors adn repaired automatically.

+### Aurora Read Replicas
+- Aurora Replicas (currently 15) - Automated failover is only available with Aurora Replicas
+- MySQL Read Replicas (currently 5)

+### Aurora Backups
+- Automated backups are always enabled on Amazon Aurora DB instances.
+Backups do not impact database performance.
+- You can also take snapshots with Aurora.
+This also does not impact performance.
+- You can share Aurora Snapshots with oter AWS accounts

 ## Data Warehousing
 Used for business intelligence.
 Tools like Congos, Jaspersoft, SQL Server Reporting Services, Oracle Hyperion, SAP NetWeaver.